How in the world can we know what we believe is actually God's truth?

 The biggest problem with a sect is not what they believe (although that can be of great worry) it's how they practice their belief and teach them to others.
 What is common for almost all small sectistic groups is that they have doctrines or a 'revelation' that stands out from the rest of the world.
 This 'revelation' or 'doctrine' becomes salvational.
 This resembles the principle of all religions really but the moment a group has a 'salvational' doctrine the assumption is of course that all others will be lost if they don't join them.
 The sect is established when the group itself becomes salvational.
 Suddenly the group members fear leaving the group as leaving the group will mean being eternally lost.
 Their religion is now limited and fear-based and they are no longer in a personal relationship with 'the divine worshiped' or Christ, but with the group.
 And now they will allow many sins within the group as those sins committed there are regarded more holy than the sins committed by the others.
 Yes it sounds ridiculous, but once the sectistic mentality hits someone, they become somewhat blind.

 The leaders might even be sincere when they preach rules they themselves don't manage to practice as they fool themselves into thinking they are at least «saving the others» by pretending and still preaching it.
 It's sometimes hard to follow if there are too many unsaid and said rules and what natural follows is a way to handle it by making exemptions or side rules to make the main rules less burden-full.
-This is a true sign of someone getting lost in the wood which trees they themselves have planted.
+This is a true sign of someone getting lost in the woods which trees they themselves have planted.

 Unfortunately very often people who end up victims of sectistic mentality are people who have had difficult backgrounds as they are easily suppressed or are more likely to agree to a degrading treatment and loss of personal liberty.
 Among past abused people we usually see both victims and control freaks born, and when they find themselves together a natural abuse-abuser relationship emerge.
 This is also why ridiculing such people will not give any good fruit.
 People that are wounded need affection and healing not to be mocked or forced.